HTTPArchive/almanac.httparchive.org/src/content/en/2024/accessibility.md

   )
 }}

 The most commonly expected landmarks for most web pages include `<main>`, `<header>`, `<nav>`, and `<footer>`.
 Our findings reveal that only 37% of all pages use the native HTML `<main>` element, while 17% of all pages have an element with role="main" 43% are using either one of them, this is up from 35% in 2021.
-Scott O'Hara's [article on landmarks](https://www.scottohara.me/blog/2018/03/03/landmarks.html) provides valuable insights for enhancing accessibility.
+Scott O'Hara's <a hreflang="en" href="https://www.scottohara.me/blog/2018/03/03/landmarks.html">article on landmarks</a> provides valuable insights for enhancing accessibility.

 ### Heading hierarchy

 Headings are crucial for all users, including those with assistive technologies, as they aid in navigating a website.
 Assistive technologies enable users to jump to specific sections of interest.
-As highlighted in Marcy Sutton's [article on headings and semantic structure](https://marcysutton.com/how-i-audit-a-website-for-accessibility#Headings-and-Semantic-Structure), headings function like a table of contents, allowing users and search engines to navigate to particular content areas efficiently.
+As highlighted in Marcy Sutton's <a hreflang="en" href="https://marcysutton.com/how-i-audit-a-website-for-accessibility#Headings-and-Semantic-Structure">article on headings and semantic structure</a>, headings function like a table of contents, allowing users and search engines to navigate to particular content areas efficiently.

 Sadly the heading hierarchy has gotten worse over the last two years.
 Lighthouse tracks properly ordered headings and it has dropped just over 1% to: